derrickjerry/Devops-_learning/dash-service-status/README.md

-# Dash Service Status Dashboard
+# Dash Service Statusss Dashboard

 This project is a Dash application that reads service status details from a text file and displays them on a dashboard.